Bhim Janmabhoomi: History

 Ambedkar's father Ramji Maloji Sakpal completed his education at the Pantoji School in Pune and started his career as a teacher in the British army of India.
 He rose to prominence as the Prime Teacher and later as the headmaster.
 After 14 years of headmaster's work, the post of Subedar-major in the army got elevated to Mhow.
 Mhow was the Military Headquarters of War.
 Ambedkar was born on 14 April 1891, in the Kali Paltan area of Mhow, on the sack of Bhimabai and Ramji Sakpal.
 Ambedkar's birth name were Bhim, Bhiva and Bhimrao.
 Due to the abolition of untouchability, the formation of Indian constitution and Buddhism revival and other activities, the Babasaheb Ambedkar has to be considered as a notable person on the world stage.
 The birthplace of Babasaheb Ambedkar, who fought for the rights of the downtrodden, became a holy land and important place.

-On 27 March 1991, Buddhist monk Sanghshil, the founder president of the "Dr. Babasaheb Ambedkar Memorial Committee" organized a meeting of the committee.
+On 27 March 1991, Buddhist monk Dharmshil ji, the founder president of the "Dr. Babasaheb Ambedkar Memorial Society" organized a meeting of the committee.
 It was decided that Madhya Pradesh's Chief Minister Sunder Lal Patwa will be invited to foundation stone of the memorial.
-On the birthplace, memorial building design were created by architect ED Nimgade.
+On the birthplace, memorial building design were created by architect E.D.
+Nimgade.
 Preparations for the celebration of the birthday festival were started.
 Bhanteji a (Buddhist monk) went to Mumbai to fetch the urn of Ambedkar's ashes and he returned to Mhow with the Urn of ashes on 12 April 1991.
 The foundation stone of the memorial was laid by the Chief Minister Sunder Lal Patwa on 14 April 1991, the 100th birth anniversary of Ambedkar.
 Atal Bihari Vajpayee and minister, Bherulal Patidar and Bhante Dharmashil were present this association.
 Later, the grand Bhim Janmabhoomi monument was built and the memorial inaugurated on 14 April 2008, 117th birth anniversary of Ambedkar.